 What we recommend for sliding glass doors: Panel tracks or plantation shutters.
 Shutters and panel tracks both make operating a sliding door easy.
 Panel tracks also give you an array of styles and textures to choose from, opening up your options and giving you a lot more room to express yourself.
 Plantation shutters can be installed in multiple configurations to fit any sliding glass door, and are more energy efficient than any other window covering available.

 Bay windows are instantly recognizable.
 The long panes, concave layout, and extensive view you get from bay windows are unlike almost other windows, so they require some special consideration when choosing a window treatment.
 Dallas homeowners should focus on window treatments that complement a bay window’s eye-catching shape, offer privacy, and look stunning in your family room or living room.
-Lucky for us, there are a number of window treatments that can do it all.
+Lucky for us, there are a couple of window treatments that can do it all.

 What we recommend for bay windows: Roman shades, cellular shades, or plantation shutters.
 Both roman and cellular shades function well with bay windows because each shade can cover a single pane, giving you some flexibility in how much window area you want covered.
-Similarly, plantation shutters can be installed on each individual pane on bay windows, but are able to give you even more flexibility in window coverage with the moving tilt-rod and louvers.
+Similarly, plantation shutters can be installed on each separate pane on bay windows, but are able to give you even more flexibility in window coverage with the moving tilt-rod and louvers.

 Regardless of their shape or style, windows that are positioned near your ceiling can be hard to put window treatments on.
 Normally, the tops of the windows are beyond your reach, and getting the stepladder out every day becomes a hassle.
 That means that Dallas homeowners with high ceiling windows might want to choose a window treatment that you can either keep in a fixed position, or open and close remotely.
 It would be a bonus if that window treatment was also able to effectively block sunlight from pouring in.